cognuse/impactweatherhackathon/Readme.md

 ### Automated
 - Geo location
+- Peer-to-peer network for multilateration of devices to dynamically cover any populated area
 - Device signal profile

-### User Genereated
+### User Generated
-- Pictures of the sky
+- Photos of the sky, classified on a scale from 0 (super clear blue skies) to 10 (stormy high-intensity rain)
-- Waze-like confirmation of weather conditions (opt-in notifications ask you to confirm if it's raining or not
+- Waze-like confirmation of weather conditions (opt-in notifications ask you to confirm if it's raining or not)

 ## Open Forecasting Model
-- IFS
+- IIFS

 ## Machine Learning Platform
 - TensorFlow